-Cross-Sectional Identification (Additional\FE = $\delta{irst}$ ): here we include good-religion-ethnicitytime fixed effects to control for temporal shocks to adherence at the religion-ethnicity level.
-For example, there may be a targeted health campaign in Gujarat to reduce alcohol consumption among lower-caste Hindus.
+Cross-Sectional Identification ( $Additional\FE = \delta{irst}$ ): here we include good-religion-ethnicity-time fixed effects to control for temporal shocks to adherence at the religion-ethnicity level.
+For example, there may be a health campaign in Gujarat to reduce alcohol consumption among lower-caste Hindus.
 The fixed effects ensure that we are identifying effects from variation across districts with and without conflict within a particular religious group, state and time period.

-Panel Identification (Additional\FE = $\delta{irsdq}$ ): here we include good-religion-ethnicity-districtquarter of year fixed effects to control for omitted variables that generate persistent deviations in abstinence across religious groups at the district level.
+Panel Identification ( $Additional\FE = \delta{irsdq}$ ): here we include good-religion-ethnicity-district-quarter of year fixed effects to control for omitted variables that generate persistent deviations in abstinence across religious groups at the district level.
 For example, Muslims within Uttar Pradesh may be more observant of the alcohol taboo in districts containing important mosques, and religious tensions may also be more common in those locations.
 The fixed effects ensure that we are identifying effects from variation in conflict across survey rounds within the same religion-district-quarter (with the inclusion of quarter controlling for seasonality in consumption).
-As this omitted variable concern is the more serious of the two, and since the crosssectional strategy performs poorly in the presence of spatial spillovers that may be present in the case of conflict shocks, we consider the panel identification specification our preferred specification.
+As this omitted variable concern is the more serious of the two, we consider the panel identification specification our preferred specification.